 Import and export permits for third countries

-Applications for import permits, prior approval/control documents for articles from third countries can, under certain conditions, be made electronically to the Federal Office of Economics and Export Control (BAFA).
+Applications for import permits, prior approval/control documents for articles from third countries, can be made electronically to the Federal Office of Economics and Export Control (BAFA).
 An electronic application is also possible under certain circumstances for iron and steel products.

-Export permits must also be obtained for certain goods.
+For the exportation of certain goods exportation authorisations have to be obtained.
 In this case, an application must be filed with the BAFA.
 ELAN application forms may be used electronically free of charge.

 German customs also maintain an online composite list of all forms currently available.

-The German foreign trade and inward investment agency (Gesellschaft für Außenwirtschaft und Standortmarketing mbH) maintains a database of worldwide information on the current situation on foreign markets, and businesses looking for foreign partners can find assistance from the Foreign Trade Portal.
+The Federal Agency of Foreign Trade and Location Marketing (Gesellschaft für Außenwirtschaft und Standortmarketing mbH) maintains a database of worldwide information on the current situation on foreign markets, and businesses looking for foreign partners can find assistance from the Foreign Trade Portal.